Michael McKeegan

 Michael McKeegan (born 25 March 1971) is a Northern Irish musician best known as the bassist of rock band Therapy?.

 Evil Priest

 In 1988, McKeegan (bass/vocals), along with his two brothers Ciaran (guitar) and Charlie (drums), formed a heavy metal band, Evil Priest.
 The group recorded two demo cassettes - "Pretention Is No Excuse" and "Hear No Evil...".
 The fledgling group disbanded in 1989 when Michael McKeegan joined Therapy?.

 Therapy?

 In 1989, while McKeegan was still at school, his classmate Fyfe Ewing handed him a four song cassette that he had recorded with Andy Cairns, entitled "Thirty Seconds of Silence".
 McKeegan was so impressed he immediately joined as Therapy?'s bassist, and soon recorded his first material with the band; another four track demo tape entitled "Meat Abstract".
-He has since recorded fifteen studio albums, two compilation albums and numerous EPs.
+He has since recorded sixteen studio albums, two compilation albums and numerous EPs.
 Along with Cairns, McKeegan is the only original member still with the band.